Chief Executive Officer

 Accountant – Maggie Hu

-Governance and Business Systems Team Leader, and Company Secretary - Chantal Fowler
+Governance and Business Systems Team Leader - Chantal Fowler

 BParkMan Business Management • Chantal has extensive and varied experience gained from volunteering and working for Parks Victoria and Parks Canada, working in a range of areas, including field research, volunteer management, interpretation and education, visitor services, customer service and business administration.
 Appointed 2006.